wulliy/wasteof-docs/websocket/events.md

 - `redirect`
 	```
 	arguments:
-		- url: the url to redirect everyone to
+		- url: the url to redirect most clients to
 	-----------
-	redirects every user currently online to the URL specified within the event.

-	(note: if your client doesn't support this event, nothing will happen)
+	redirect every web client currently online to a given URL, but only if it's been implemented.
+	(note that for clients that don't make use of HTML or the web, this event may have to be
+	 implemented in another way.)
 	-----------
 	```